JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compiler-options.md

 </tab>
 </tabs>

+### When targeting JVM

-When targeting the JVM, the tasks are called `compileKotlin` for production code and `compileTestKotlin` for test code.
+JVM compilation tasks are called `compileKotlin` for production code and `compileTestKotlin` for test code.
 The tasks for custom source sets are named according to their `compile<Name>Kotlin` patterns.

 The names of the tasks in Android Projects contain [build variant](https://developer.android.com/studio/build/build-variants.html) names and follow the `compile<BuildVariant>Kotlin` pattern, for example, `compileDebugKotlin` or `compileReleaseUnitTestKotlin`.

-For both JVM and Android Projects it's possible since 1.9.0 to define options in a following way:
+For both the JVM and Android projects, it's possible to define options in the following way:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">